junghon3709/tp/docs/DeveloperGuide.md

 #### Proposed Implementation

-The undo mechanism is facilitated by a stack inside `ModelManager`, which has an address book as an a field.
+The undo mechanism is facilitated by a stack inside `ModelManager`.
-Every time the address book updates, a copy of the address book is made is made and is pushed on the stack.
+Every time the address book updates, a copy of the address book is made and is pushed on the stack.
 As such, `ModelManager` exposes the `undo()` method to pop a previous version of an address book from the stack and reload its contents.